r52/quasar/README.md

 ## Getting Started

-Both an installer and a portable package is provided for Windows x64 under [GitHub Releases](https://github.com/r52/quasar/releases>).
+[Download the latest release here](https://github.com/r52/quasar/releases), available as an installer or portable package for Windows x64.

 Simply install or extract Quasar and run the application.

+**NOTE:** A Windows SmartScreen warning may popup when running the installer, since Quasar does not have a code signing license.
+Click **More info -> Run anyway** to proceed with the installation.

 The Quasar icon will then show up in your desktop's notification bar.
 Right-click the icon, load your desired widgets, and enjoy!
 See the [documentation](https://quasardoc.readthedocs.io) for more details.

 For developers who wishes to build a Data Server extension, or those who wants to create their own widget, please refer to the [Quasar documentation](https://quasardoc.readthedocs.io).
 The documentation contains examples and other resources on how to build your first extension or widget.